 Mike Spanbauer is vice president of research strategy at NSS Labs.
 He is a recognized leader in security and infrastructure technologies, creating research that combines years of testing experience with analysis of the world’s leading security companies, products, and markets.
 He regularly provides security commentary in publications such as CSO, Dark Reading, InfoSecurity Magazine, Reuters, TechTarget, and ZDNet.

-Jason Pappalexis is managing director of the NSS Labs Enterprise Architecture Research Group (EARG), whose charter is to help enterprises solve security challenges.
+Jason Pappalexis is managing director of the NSS Labs Enterprise Architecture Research Group.
 He has worked with endpoint protection products for more than 18 years and has held roles in the IT security industry that include administration, architecture, field engineering, and product testing.